acquia/lightning/UPDATE.md

 2.2.2, in that order.

 ### 3.1.0 to 3.1.1
+* If you have Lightning Roles and Lightning Workflow installed, grant the "View any unpublished content" and "View latest version" roles for each provided "reviewer" role.

 ### 3.0.3 to 3.1.0
 * Edit the **Media** view, and if it has an exposed filter called "Source",